jjuandavidd/tsql_scripts/README.md

 # tsql_scripts

-random findings of useful tsql scripts
+random findings of useful tsql scripts from all over the internet